ajoshi31/ts-es-inversify-boilerplate/readme.md

 - [ ] Nodejs Event Dispatcher and Subscribers
 - [x] Repositories and Service Class
 - [x] Ports and Interfaces
-- [ ] Repository pattern for basic crud operations -> Base repo interface
+- [x] Repository pattern for basic crud operations -> Base repo interface
 - [ ] Basic service repo for crud operations
-- [ ] docsify or storybook
+- [ ] docsify
 - [ ] Rate Limiter
-- [ ] Util Classes for basic functionality
+- [x] Util Classes for basic functionality
-- [ ] TypeGoose

 ### Clean Up Task:

 - [ ] Swagger Options with user id and auth token as separate configuration file
 - [ ] Complete swagger documentation for all routes
-- [ ] Validation and separate DTO for request and response
+- [x] Validation and separate DTO for request and response
-- [ ] proper naming for files and folders
+- [x] proper naming for files and folders
-- [ ] Detailer error logging
+- [x] Detailer error logging
+- [ ] TypeGoose

 ### For error handling for unexpcted errors